rtaylor034/axbind_2/README.md

 Represents a [Function] and its name.

-*AxBind will ignore files within the function directory that are not valid toml, or do not contain an `axbind_function` key.*
+*AxBind will ignore (but will warn about) files within the function directory that are not valid toml, or do not contain an `axbind_function` key.*

 #### Checked Keys:
 | Key | Type | Description |